arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 9. Make it work with google anylitics
 10. research best keywords for naming
 11. Possibly handle image loading differently
+12. refactor functions to the appropiate type: anonymous, public, etc...
+13. feature detect to allow gracefull degredation.

 ## Some of the features: